sam-11100/sam-11100/README.md

 - 👋 Hi, I’m Sam Mardazad.
-- 👀 I’m currently a PhD student at the chair of Ulrich Schollwöck in Munich, focussed on the developement of tensor networks methods for strongly correlated materialsa and its application to Quantum Chemistry problems.
+- 👀 I’m currently a PhD student at the chair of Ulrich Schollwöck in Munich, focussed on the developement of tensor networks methods for strongly correlated materials and its application to Quantum Chemistry problems.
 - 🌱 My focus is C++, but I have also strong experience in python.
 - 🤩 I'm kind of old skool, so I love bash.
 - 🙃 I've got some experience in container software.